-Climb up to the top of a right-hand ramp, past a bolt on the face on the right then up to a 2 bolt chain anchor at ~70' or continue up to a ledge with a 2 bolt anchor.
+Climb up to the top of a left leaning ramp.
+Clip a bolt on the face on the right then climb the face up to a 2 bolt chain anchor at ~70' or continue up to a ledge with a 2 bolt anchor.
 Single rope rap from first set of anchors or double rope rap from ledge.

 Begin a the second ramp left of the parking area, up left from a tree.